Newson Garrett

-Newson Garrett (31 July 1812 – 4 May 1893) was a maltster, instrumental in the revival of the town of Aldeburgh, Suffolk, of which he became mayor at the end of his life.
-Two of his daughters, Millicent and Elizabeth, became famous as women's rights activists.
+Newson Garrett (31 July 1812 – 4 May 1893) was an English maltster, instrumental in the revival of the town of Aldeburgh, Suffolk, of which he became mayor at the end of his life.
+His daughter Elizabeth became the first woman in Britain to qualify as a medical doctor.
+Both his daughters, Millicent and Elizabeth, became famous as women's rights activists.